adap/flower/doc/source/docker/tutorial-quickstart-docker-compose.rst

    Without TLS, the data sent between the services remains **unencrypted**.
 Use it only for development purposes.

-   For production-oriented use cases, :ref:`enable TLS<TLS>` for a secure data transmission.
+   For production-oriented use cases, :ref:`enable TLS<TLS>` for secure data transmission.

 Open your terminal and run: